-- Staff will check online homework (IDL/ABACUS/MY MATHS) is completed. - Times tables may be tested throughout the week but this should not affect the ongoing support with practise that you give at home. - For Home projects/Presentations instructions will be sent home separately.
+- All homework will run from Friday to Friday. - Staff will check online homework (IDL/ABACUS/MY MATHS) is completed each Friday and will also collect in any paper homework on this day. - Times tables may be tested throughout the week but this should not affect the ongoing support with practise that you give at home. - For Home projects/Presentations instructions will be sent home separately.